Mine to Mark Contest

 I held my arms out, waiting patiently for my two handmaidens as they rushed forward, carefully slipping my thin silk tunic from my shoulders so that it pooled around my feet.
 I stepped forward, naked, and watched the steam swirl in the air, the humidity in the bathhouse clinging to my skin like a covering.

 I closed my eyes briefly as I felt steady hands extract the ivory pins from my hair, the long tresses of my dark, silken hair tumbling down my back, my once curled waves falling limply around my waist.

 The unrest around me was palpable as my bare feet moved silently across the marble floor, each step matching the pulse of my heart.
 Even the guards standing by the doors, their gazes averted from my body, shifted, their body language restless.

 I could see the reflection of the water as it lapped gently against the sides of the pool.
 I stopped at the edge, pausing momentarily as I stole a deep breath from the humid air before walking down the steps.

-I sighed as I immersed myself in the hot, lavender-scented water, feeling the dirt and grime of the past days wash away as I slipped fully beneath it.
-My muscles slowly unwound from their rigid position, the stress of my position floating away with the gentle waves of water.
+I sighed as I immersed myself in the hot, lavender-scented water, feeling the grime of the past days wash away as I slipped fully beneath it.
+My muscles slowly unwound from their rigid position, the stress of my position floating away with the gentle waves.
 I lingered beneath the water, reveling in the brief respite from the noise that constantly surrounded me and the reality of what I faced in a few short hours.

 War fueled by greed had ravaged my country, forcing my father, King Charles, to end his reign of peace and fight for the freedom of our people.